Overview of System Logging

 By default, Junos OS Evolved appends the node name to the hostname in system log messages; Junos OS does not.
 This action keeps Junos OS Evolved system log messages compliant with RFC5424.
 However, some monitoring systems may not identify a Junos OS Evolved hostname correctly, because the hostname-node name combination does not match any hostnames in the inventory of hostnames.

-Junos OS Evolved Release 20.4R2, you should issue the set system syslog
+Junos OS Evolved hostnames in your monitoring system, use the set system

-format of the Junos OS Evolved system log messages.
-The node name is prepended to the
+changes the format of the Junos OS Evolved system log messages.
+The node name is

-process name in the message rather than appended to the hostname, thereby allowing the
+prepended to the process name in the message rather than appended to the hostname,

 For example, Junos OS system log messages do not print the origin process in system log messages coming from an FPC: